worlding/worlding.github.io/_posts/2017-03-18-Uncertainty.md

 > Analytic geometry (and calculus) is the shared language of engineers, statisticians, insurers, demographers and so on.
 It discerns the variable relationship between two or more things (such as lengths, volumes, curvature, inertia) formulated in a notational system which alphabetises a range between known data and objects whose properties are known to unknowable, from alpha to omega.

-> While a variety of methods for calculating risks are put to use in the IDN, the economic value of detention is derived from the connections and delineations within and beyond those processes, made possibel by the variable geometry of facility design (the re-engineering of scalable, adaptive infrastructures borrowed from military, shipping, construction and mining operations) and the similarly variable contingency provisions of contractual arrangements, accounting procedures and securities.
+> While a variety of methods for calculating risks are put to use in the IDN, the economic value of detention is derived from the connections and delineations within and beyond those processes, made possible by the variable geometry of facility design (the re-engineering of scalable, adaptive infrastructures borrowed from military, shipping, construction and mining operations) and the similarly variable contingency provisions of contractual arrangements, accounting procedures and securities.

 Similar to Gordon and Filc's discussion of the creation of uncertainty in the West Bank and Gaza, the IDN is "characterised by the destruction of the ability of those who are detained to decide what risks to take with their lives, with the result that suicide and self-harm are extraordinarily high, and rise in direct proportion to increases in the uncertainty created by indefinite detection" [remembering the relation between intensity and uncertainty]